+- i.
 Established at Pacific in 1958, the Honor Code is intended to maintain and preserve the high standards of personal character and integrity that are vital in academic pursuits.
 The honor code is described in detail in Tiger Lore.
-The success of the Honor Code is made possible only by the acceptance and cooperation of every student and faculty member.
-It is expected that each student and faculty member join in maintaining the principles and tradition of the Code, and, therefore, the school requires all students and faculty to adhere to the Honor Code.
-Each academic program may develop additional honor code rules, examples, or explanations.
-Examples of violations of the Honor Code include the following:
+The success of the Honor Code is made possible only by the acceptance and cooperation of every student, staff, and faculty member to maintain its principles and traditions. - Examples of violations of the Honor Code include the following: - I. Give to or receive from another student information during an examination or other assessment. - II.
+Use unauthorized sources for answers during an examination or other assessment, such as a programmable calculator, computer, cellular phone, other electronic devices, cheat sheets, or ii.
+Faculty must include a statement regarding the Honor Code within the syllabus of each course.
+The following is a sample statement:

-- I. Give to or receive from another student information during an examination. - II.
-Use unauthorized sources for answers during an examination, such as a programmable calculator, computer, cellular phone, other electronic devices, cheat sheets or other methods. - III.
-Obtain unauthorized test answers before the exam. - IV.
-Alter answers on any test, quiz, or another evaluation instrument after it had been submitted to the instructor. - V. Plagiarize.
-Plagiarism is defined as the use of another's work without recognition of the original author, - e.
-Drug Abuse Policy and Expectations
+- other methods. - III.
+Obtain unauthorized test answers before an exam or other assessment. - IV.
+Alter answers on any test, quiz, or other assessment instrument after submitting it to the instructor. - V. Plagiarize.
+Plagiarism is defined as the intentional or unintentional use of another's work without recognition of the original author.